-This year we have plenty of exciting, interesting and fun displays and demonstrations for visitors.
-Whatever your interests the Kent County Show has a whole host of timed entertainment to see in between wandering around and discovering all the other aspects to the Show.
-Here is an idea of just what is happening in a snapshot, if you would like more information on our general entertainment please click our read more button.
+This year we had plenty of exciting, interesting and fun displays and demonstrations for visitors.
+Whatever your interests, the Kent County Show has a whole host of timed entertainment to see in between wandering around and discovering all the other aspects to the Show.
+Here is an idea of just what happened in a snapshot, if you would like more information on our general entertainment please click our read more button.

 The Shetland Pony Grand National

-A high speed dash, a blur of colours silks, flying manes and rails and the roar of the crowd.
-The Shetland Pony Grand National is a must see in the Astor Ring each day.
+A high speed dash, a blur of colours silks, flying manes and tails and the roar of the crowd.
+The Shetland Pony Grand National was a must see in the Astor Ring each day.

 The Kent Spitfire known as ‘Spirit of Kent’ from the Biggin Hill Heritage Hangar

 The ‘Spirit of Kent’ better known as ‘The Kent Spitfire’ is a MK9 TA805 with the No. 234 Squadron colours.
 The aircraft flies in memory of No. 131 (County of Kent) Fighter Squadron.
-The Kent Spitfire will complete an exciting display over the Kent Showground on all three Show days.
+The Kent Spitfire completed an exciting display over the Kent Showground on all three Show days.

 Titan the Robot